cissagatto/HPML.D.CE/README.md

 # Label Clusters Chains for Multi-Label Classification 🏷️🔗

-This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
+This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit of Leuven Campus Kulak Kortrijk Belgium.

 We use the same principles of Ensemble of Classifiers Chains but applied to a Chain of Label Partitions.